ey92/notes/1101/1101vocab.md

 - _free variation_: multiple pronunciations of given sound without changing word meaning

 **phonetic environment** - sound that comes before and after a particular sound in a word

+**basic allophone**/elsewhere allophone - allophone of a phoneme used when no change-inducing conditions fulfilled; least limited in where it can occur

+**restricted allophone** - allophone of a phoneme that appears in more limited set of phonetic environments